klmnden/azure-docs.tr-tr/articles/network-watcher/network-watcher-nsg-flow-logging-rest.md

 ## <a name="query-flow-logs"></a>Sorgu akış günlükleri

-Aşağıdaki REST çağrısı sorguları bir ağ güvenlik grubu akışı durumunu kaydeder.
+Aşağıdaki REST çağrısı sorguları bir ağ güvenlik grubu akış durumunu kaydeder.

 ```powershell
 $subscriptionId = "00000000-0000-0000-0000-000000000000"